kubernetes/enhancements/keps/sig-apps/3017-pod-healthy-policy-for-pdb/README.md

 Currently, we only allow evicting Running pods in case there are enough pods healthy (`.status.currentHealthy` is at least equal to `.status.DesiredHealthy`).
-This is to give the application best change to achieve availability and prevent data loss by disallowing disruption of starting pods that have not become Healthy (Ready yet).
+This is to give the application best chance to achieve availability and prevent data loss by disallowing disruption of starting pods that have not become Healthy (Ready yet).

 We also want to allow unconditional eviction of Running pods for applications that do not have